 In the treatment of Giardia it is important that we treat both the animal and the environment.

 - We will start with treating the Giardia with Panacur (Fenbendazole) for 3 days.
-After 2 weeks the cure must be repeated.
 Because healthy animals can excrete the parasite and re-infect the animal that is ill, we recommend that all animals in the household are treated with Panacur.

 - To treat the diarrhea and optimize the immune system in the intestines, we recommend giving easily digestible food (Hill’s I/D) and pro-biotics.

-- Because there is a risk that the animal will re-infect itself, it is wise to wash him/her with a dog/cats shampoo on the first and third day of treatment and repeat this after two days.
+- Because there is a risk that the animal will re-infect itself, it is wise to wash him/her with a dog/cats shampoo on the third day of treatment and repeat this after two days.

 - Sometimes it is necessary to repeat the Panacur or to use a second medicine (metronidazole) if the panacur has worked insufficiently.